fsyncdrv/tumour-vessel-classification/README.md

 # Deep Learning Classification of Tumour–Vessel Contact in Pancreatic CT Images

+This repository contains the code developed as part of my MSc dissertation.
+This project investigates deep learning approaches to classifying tumour-vessel contact in pancreatic CT images.

 ## Methodology

 The project consists of two main parts.